 3. Proper sequencing of coursework is important.
 Completion, with a grade of C or better, of any one of CIS134, CIS202, or CIS263 is required to take CIS199 or 270, and CIS199 or 270 is required to take CIS 280.
 Students entering the program in the 12th grade must have either advanced placement credit or articulated credit for one of CIS134, CIS202, or CIS263 to be able to complete the program during their senior year.

-4. Additional academic coursework required for high school may be taken at the college but is not eligible for scholarship funding.
+Additional academic coursework required for high school may be taken at the college and may be available for Dual Enrollment scholarship funding.

 College Transfer